LITUATUI/pushevs.com/content/posts/max/2023-06-14-may-2023-tesla-model-y-conquers-sweden.md

 slug: "may-2023-tesla-model-y-conquers-sweden"
 authors: "maximilianholland"
 date: "2023-06-14"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Sweden"
 images:
-  - "/images/Tesla-Model-Y-with-mountains.avif"
+  - "/ev-sales-images/Sweden-flag.avif"
 ---

 Plugin electric vehicles saw strong year on year growth in market share in Sweden, taking 61.9% of the market, from 47.5% in May 2022.
 Full electrics carried all of the growth, alone accounting for 40.9% share, with plugin hybrids slightly losing share YoY.
 Overall auto volume was 28,492 units, up some 8% YoY, though year to date volume remains some 5% down compared to 2022.
 The best selling car in May was the Tesla Model Y.